smc-uga/IoT_Security_InjectaBLE/slave/README.md

   > GAP (Generic Access Profile)

     a.
-Advertise Presence
+(DONE) Advertise Presence
     b.
-Establish Connection with Master
+(DONE) Establish Connection with Master
+        - But fix it to handle disconnect / reconnect

   > GATT (Generic Attribute Profile)